jexia/docs/docs/fileset/README.md

 </template>
 </CodeSwitcher>

-As result you will get next JSON
+As a result, you will get next JSON
 ``` json
     { id: "11a12f17-8367-4114-a588-ae98a6cb3cda",
       created_at: "2019-05-24T07:17:37.325882Z",